Skip to main content

 2 year/s

-This program is delivered over a period of 1 - 2 years full-time split between on the job and off the job training.
-The length of time to complete this qualification will vary depending upon how long a student takes to reach the required competency level.
+This program is delivered over a period of 1 - 4 years.
+The length of time to complete this qualification will depend on the location, study mode and/or units selected and will vary depending upon how long a student takes to reach the required competency level.

 Intake